 We do not accept an 'in-specie' transfer request from another super fund, that means, all investment must be redeemed to cash prior to the transfer.

 Future contributions

-Your Nominated Representative can give instructions via the Secure Online Portal to have your future super contributions paid into one or more Pooled Investment Options and/or into the Cash Hub.
-From the Cash Hub your contributions can then be invested in any of the Super Wrap Investment Options available in the Core Menu or the Full Menu.
+You can give instructions via the Secure Online Portal to have your future super contributions paid into one or more Pooled Investment Options.

 Transferring investments between Accounts